 There are also reports that some Japanese families use these lists to prevent Burakumin descendants from marrying a family member.

-It is important to point out that some of the most important artists in the history of Japan are Burakumin.
-Among them, there were several artists and theater creators noh, like this kabuki and kyogen.
+It is important to emphasize that some of the most important artists in the history of Japan are Burakumin.
+Among them, there were several artists and creators of noh, as well as kabuki and kyogen.

 Has Prejudice Decreased?